ArthurLS/Midi-Show-Maker/README.md

 npm start
 ```
 # Linux
-You may encounter more issues with Linux because you will need to configure the Advanced Linux Sound Architecture (ALSA) for MIDI.
+You may encounter more issues with Linux because you will need to configure MIDI input/output (ALSA).
+And other tools like *apt-get install libasound2-dev*.

-With this, you will be able to have a MIDI output and input.
+Each distrib may have it's issues.

+Good luck!

 # Structure: